Blue Envoy: ROTOR plan

 During the late 1940s a series of events prompted the complete reformation of the British air defence system.
 This led to ROTOR, which was designed to provide widespread radar coverage of the entire British Isles and defend that airspace using a combination of interceptor aircraft and anti-aircraft artillery.

 In 1953, as part of continual modifications to the ROTOR concept, the anti-aircraft artillery was to be replaced by surface-to-air missiles (SAMs), or as they are known in the UK, surface-to-air guided weapons (SAGW).
 As SAMs were new technology, it was planned these would be deployed in two stages, an interim Stage 1 design with range on the order of 20 miles, and some time after that, a greatly improved Stage 2 missile with much longer range.
+Stage 1 was intended to counter subsonic jet-powered bombers dropping nuclear bombs, Stage 2 would be needed in the future to counter supersonic bombers launching standoff missiles from long range.

 Two designs were entered for the Stage 1 missile contract, English Electric's Red Shoes and Bristol Aerospace's Red Duster.
 The Royal Aircraft Establishment (RAE), who was in overall control of missile development, was interested in seeing ramjet propulsion developed, and suggested Red Duster move to this form of power.
 Otherwise the two systems were very similar designs, even sharing the same Marconi designed radar systems.
 Red Shoes emerged as the 30 mile ranged Thunderbird, while Red Duster became the 40 mile ranged Bloodhound.